Best Cots for Co-Sleeping

 And it is easy to see why many parents favour it.
-Despite the obvious convenience for night time feeds, co-sleeping has been shown to help babies fall asleep quicker and enjoy more sleep over the course of the night – resulting in a well-rested infant and mum.
+Despite the obvious convenience for night time feeds, co-sleeping in a bedside crib has been shown to help babies fall asleep quicker and enjoy more sleep over the course of the night – resulting in a well-rested infant and mum.

 This is one of the best selling co-sleep cots on Amazon and it is easy to see why.
 Setup is really straightforward – taking just ten minutes.
 The attachment to the parent’s bed is secure and simple, and the Next2me features a six-point height adjustment at both the head and foot, meaning you can pretty much position baby any way she/he wants to sleep – really useful for any colicky babies.

 The Next2me also has a removable panel, so can be used as a bassinet elsewhere around the house for daytime naps.
 There are even wheels at one end to assist with manoeuvring the cot (however we found that these tended to stick a bit and weren’t that practical, so would just end up forgoing the wheels and carrying it instead).
-It also comes with a travel bag – so ticks pretty much every box as far as features go!
+This Chicco bedside crib also comes with a travel bag – so ticks pretty much every box as far as features go!

-But all in all, this would be a really good option for most parents.
+But all in all, this would be a really good co-sleeping option for most parents.

 But the cheaper price doesn’t mean you necessarily miss out on any features, as the UNO has height adjustment and six levels of inclination, includes a folding mesh panel to allow it to be used as a standalone crib, and even comes with a travel case.